-An optic nerve pit is a small pocket adjacent to the optic nerve.
-A minute amount of the tissue of the retina protrudes backwards through that defect.
+An optic nerve pit is a small pocket or defect next to the optic nerve.
+A very small amount of the tissue of the retina protrudes backwards through that defect.
 This is a condition that the child is born with and is a result of problems with growth of the eye in the womb during pregnancy.
 It usually occurs in one eye only, however in 15% of children it may be seen in both eyes.
 See figure 1 where it shows a normal optic nerve with an orange pink circle and a yellow white center.
 See figure 2 which shows a nerve with a pit.
 There is an extra area of lighter color at the bottom of the orang pink circle.

 How is optic pit diagnosed?

 If the pit is not affecting vision, the patient will have no symptoms and will not complain.
 It is discovered on routine examination.
-Most cases are diagnosed by fundus examination using the slit lamp or indirect ophthalmoscope.
-If the pit affects the vision, further examination techniques may be used like fluorescein angiography of the retina or OCT.
+Most cases are diagnosed by an ophthalmologist examining the optic nerve and retina.
+If the optic nerve pit affects the vision, further examination techniques may be used like fluorescein angiography of the retina or OCT.

 What is the effect of optic pit on vision?

 The pit itself does not affect vision and most patients remain without any symptoms for decades.
-About 50% of patients start feeling vision deterioration in their 20’s or 30’s.
-It is very uncommon for a child with optic pit to get a visual problem in childhood.
-Defect in vision occurs due to accumulation of fluid under central part of the retina (the macula).
+About 50% of patients start having vision changes in their 20’s or 30’s.
+It is very uncommon for a child with optic pit to have symptoms.
+Vision symptoms happen from an accumulation of fluid under the central part of the retina (the macula).
 The retina is the part of the eye that collects light and send that light to the brain to form a picture.
 If fluid builds up under the retina, the cells are not able to form a clear signal and vision can be blurry.